Irene M. Zoppi

-Irene M. Zoppi Rodríguez (née Miller Rodríguez; born August 22, 1966), is a U.S. Army officer and academic.
-She is the first Puerto Rican woman to attain the rank of general in the U.S. Army Reserve.
-Since February 2019, she has served as a deputy commanding general for United States Army South, as the director of the Army Reserve Engagement Cell for Individual Mobilization Augmentees.
+Irene M. Zoppi Rodríguez (née Miller Rodríguez; born August 22, 1966), is a retired U.S. Army Reserve brigadier general and academic.
+She was the first Puerto Rican woman ever to attain that rank in the Army Reserve.
+Her final assignment was deputy commanding general for United States Army South as the director of the Army Reserve Engagement Cell for Individual Mobilization Augmentees.
 Zoppi is an adjunct professor at Strayer University.
 She has worked as an instructor for the National Intelligence University where she directed the university's academic center within the National Security Agency.

 Early life and education

 Zoppi was born and raised in the town of Canóvanas, Puerto Rico.
 Her grandmother and aunts encouraged her to pursue a career.
 When she was in eighth grade, Zoppi's grandfather pushed her to pursue an education.
-She attended the University of Puerto Rico, joined the University's ROTC program and began her training in 1985 at the University of Puerto Rico at Humacao campus.
+She attended the University of Puerto Rico, joined the university's ROTC program and began her training in 1985 at the University of Puerto Rico at Humacao campus.
 Zoppi continued her training in the Río Piedras Campus upon her transfer there.
-Zoppi began as private first class and was assigned to the Military Police Corps at Fort McClellan in Alabama.
-Her nickname "Ramba", an allusion to the movie character Rambo, comes from this time.

 Zoppi completed a B.A. in Modern Languages from the University of Puerto Rico in 1988, after learning to speak five languages, Spanish, English, Italian, French and German.
-She was commissioned as a second lieutenant in the United States Army after her graduation.
+She was commissioned as a second lieutenant in the United States Army.

-She earned a master's degree in Business Administration from Johns Hopkins University in 2000.
+She earned a Master of Business Administration (MBA) from Johns Hopkins University in 2000.
 That same year she earned her Ph.D. in Education Policy, Planning, and Administration from the University of Maryland.
-In 2012, Zoppi earned a Master of Strategic Studies degree from the Army War College.
+In 2012, Zoppi earned a Master of Strategic Studies degree from the Army War College and in 2011 the Homeland Security Planners Course at the Joint Forces Staff College.